WHAT YOU NEED TO KNOW:

 What you should do with food and products contaminated in a nuclear emergency

-After an event, there may be additional guidance from government officials on food, fruits and vegetables, feed and animal health.
+After an event, there may be additional guidance from government officials on food, fruits and vegetables, feed, and animal health.

 - Crops in the field - Let your standing crops grow to maturity.
 The level of radiation exposure they may receive should not affect their growth.
 Most contaminants will be washed off in the rain.
 Or, over time, the crops will return to safe levels as they grow.
 If special harvesting procedures are required, your Cooperative Extension Service agent will give you instructions.
-Government officials may restrict the movement of crops and agricultural products and withhold them from the marketplace if they are suspected to be contaminated, until they are assessed to be safe.
+Government officials may restrict the movement of crops and agricultural products and withhold them from the marketplace if they are suspected to be contaminated until they are assessed to be safe.

-- Roots and tubers - Potatoes, carrots and plants that mature under the ground generally are safe to eat.
+- Roots and tubers - Potatoes, carrots, and plants that mature under the ground are generally safe to eat.
 Make sure to thoroughly wash and peel these products to remove soil particles and contaminants.

 -

 Fruits and vegetables in the field - Unprotected plants may have particles of radioactive contamination on their surfaces.
-Before eating them, wash thoroughly.
-Then brush, scrub or peel the outer layers.
-Some leafy vegetables may be eaten after you remove the outer layers.
+Before

 If your crops do not need to be harvested immediately, leave them in the field or on the trees.
 They should be able to be harvested once your area is declared safe again.

 You may lose some ripe fruits and vegetables to spoilage.
 Contamination levels in your area may be too high for field workers to harvest your crop in a timely manner.
 You will be reimbursed for crop losses.
-Government officials may restrict the movement of crops and agricultural products and withhold them from the marketplace if they are suspected to be contaminated, until they are assessed to be safe. - Honey and apiary products - Following a nuclear emergency, State of Michigan emergency workers will need to take samples and analyze honey and beehives in the Protective Action Areas.
+Government officials may restrict the movement of crops and agricultural products and withhold them from the marketplace if they are suspected to be contaminated until they are assessed to be safe. - Honey and apiary products - Following a nuclear emergency, State of Michigan emergency workers will need to take samples and analyze honey and beehives in the Protective Action Areas.
 Contact your Cooperative Extension Service agent for guidance.

 - Milk - Milk contaminated at low levels of iodine-131 may be converted to powdered milk or cheese.
 Then it will be stored until the iodine’s radioactivity diminishes to safe levels.
 It may also be used in animal feed.